Australian Cattle Dog x Border Collie

 HERDING INSTINCT: Unknown

-ISSUES: Some fear aggression around new dogs, especially much bigger dogs & if surprised by them; some submissive peeing initially when handled; plays a little too rough with more submissive dogs
+ISSUES: Some fear reactivity around new dogs, especially much bigger dogs & if surprised by them; some submissive peeing initially when handled or petted; plays a little too rough with more submissive dogs

 This little guy is getting better & better every day since we had him neutered.
-Having a BFF like EmmyLou, here to help him learn social etiquette has been good for him as well.
+Having several young dogs out here that like to play wrestle help him has improved his social etiquette immensely.

 He is getting better in greeting new dogs politely, even if they worry him.
 However, if surprised by strange big dogs, he will vocalize his worry & run away.
 If rushed or crowded, he will snap.